 Monitoring is done through a set of cameras and artificial intelligence (AI) applications that detect, through algorithms, whether the smoke comes from fires.
-If so, the system itself sends the information to the Agricultural Operations Center - COA, which contacts the nearest emergency brigade. message uisa esg environmental social < economy gri
+If so, the system itself sends the information to the Agricultural Operations Center - COA, which contacts the nearest emergency brigade.

-ACCESS THE EMERGENCY BRIGADE SIMULATION
++ ACCESS THE EMERGENCY BRIGADE SIMULATION